 - Not Taking Exam: Verify that students whose Order Exam? status is set as No or Undecided don’t intend to take the AP Exam.
 If any students have a status of Undecided, check with them to resolve their exam registration (either to No or Yes) before you submit your exam order.

-- SSD Materials: Account for special exam materials for students with approved or expected accommodations.
+- SSD Materials: For paper and pencil exams, account for special exam materials for students with approved or expected accommodations.
+For digital exams, review details here about confirming students’ accommodations for digital exams.

 If you need to change a student’s exam decision, go to the Students page, and select the appropriate choice next to the student’s name in the Order Exam? column.